 For special, emergency, or continued meetings: Notice, reasonable under the circumstance, of special, emergency, or continued meetings must be given at the same time as the notice provided members of the public body conducting the meeting.
-FOIA defines an emergency as "an unforeseen circumstance rendering the notice required by FOIA impossible or impracticable and which circumstance requires immediate action."
-7
+FOIA defines an emergency in Code § 2.2-3701 as "an unforeseen circumstance rendering the notice required by FOIA impossible or impracticable and which circumstance requires immediate action."